 Property Description

-All that certain tract, piece or parcel of land, with improvements thereon and appurtenances thereto belonging, lying and being in Spencer District, Powhatan County, Virginia, containing 175.917 acres, more or less, designated as Parcel ‘B’ as shown on a certain plat made by Woodrow K. Cofer, Inc., dated April 9, 2004, revised October 3, 2005, entitled “Plat Showing 497.56 +/- Acres of Land Lying on the North Line of State Route No. 615”, a copy of which is recorded in the Clerk’s Office, Circuit Court, Powhatan County, Virginia in Plat Cabinet H, Slide 16 and to which reference is made for a more particular description.
+All that certain tract, piece or parcel of land, with improvements thereon and appurtenances thereto belonging, lying and being in Spencer District, Powhatan County, Virginia, containing 497.56 acres, more or less, as shown on a certain plat made by Woodrow K. Cofer, Inc., dated April 9, 2004, revised October 3, 2005, entitled “Plat Showing 497.56 +/- Acres of Land Lying on the North Line of State Route No. 615”, a copy of which is recorded in the Clerk’s Office, Circuit Court, Powhatan County, Virginia in Plat Cabinet H, Slide 16 and to which reference is made for a more particular description.

-Being part of the same real estate conveyed to Three Bridge Investments, LLC by deed recorded in the Clerk’s Office, Circuit Court, Powhatan County, Virginia on October 11, 2005 in Deed Book 664, Page 807.
+Being part of the same real estate shown on the following subdivision plats (as the same may be amended, revised, or corrected):

+The subdivision plat for Westlake at Mill Mount Section 1, prepared by Balzer and Associates, Inc., and recorded in the Clerk’s Office on June 21, 2006 as Instrument #200604040 in Plat Cabinet H, Slide 37;

+The subdivision plat for Westlake at Mill Mount Section 2, prepared by Balzer and Associates, Inc., and recorded in the Clerk’s Office on March 13, 2012 as Instrument #201200950 in Plat Cabinet I, Slide 28;

+The subdivision plat for Westlake at Mill Mount Section 3, prepared by Balzer and Associates, Inc., and recorded in the Clerk’s Office on February 5, 2007 as Instrument #200700705 in Plat Cabinet H, Slide 55;

+The subdivision plat for Westlake at Mill Mount Section 4, prepared by Balzer and Associates, Inc., and recorded in the Clerk’s Office on August 11, 2016 as Instrument # 160003004 in Plat Cabinet I, Slide 75;

+The subdivision plat for Westlake at Mill Mount Section 5, prepared by Balzer and Associates, Inc., and recorded in the Clerk’s Office on July 27, 2018 as Instrument #180002811 in Plat Cabinet I, Slide 100.